BroadcomMFD/broadcom-product-scripts/endevor/Miscellaneous-items/Endevor-Processor-Includes.md

 >
                LIBENV=PV,               LIBRARIAN (LB), PANVALET (PV)  X

-You can choose a value of 'LB' or 'PV' for Librarian or Panvalet.
-Neither choice requires that you have the product installed, but simply designates whether include referecnes will be made with Librarian syntax ( -INC) or Panvalet syntax ( ++INCLUDE ).
+You can choose a value of 'LB' or 'PV' for Librarian or Panvalet respectively.
+Neither choice requires that you have the product installed, but simply designates whether include references will be made with Librarian syntax ( -INC) or Panvalet syntax ( ++INCLUDE ).

 ## Name an INCLUDE library on your processor Definitions